On Zarankiewicz Problem and Depth-Two Superconcentrators: Introduction

 \begin{theorem}[Necessary condition] Suppose $k \in [n^{1/10}, n^{9/10}]$, and let $\alpha_i \in [n^{-1/100}, n^{1/100}]$, $i=1,2\ldots,r$.
 Then, there is a constant $B > 0$ such that if $(n_1,n_2,\ldots,n_r)$ is $(n,k)$-strong where $n_i = \alpha_i (n/k)$, then

 \end{theorem}

-Our proof of Theorem~\ref{thm:necessary.symmetric} uses a refinement of the ideas used in Radhakrishnan and Ta-Shma~\cite{RT}.
-In a later section, we also show that our inequality leads to a modular proof of their tight lower bound on the size of depth-two superconcentrators.
+Our proof of Theorem~\ref{thm:necessary.symmetric} uses refinement of the ideas used by Radhakrishnan and Ta-Shma~\cite{RT} for proving an optimal lower bound on the size of depth-two superconcentrators.
 A tradeoff result for depth-two superconcentrators was shown by Dutta and Radhakrishnan~\cite{DR}.
 Their main argument leads one to consider situations where the small bipartite graphs used to build the bigger one are not symmetric, instead of being of the form $K_{n_i,n_i}$, they are of the form $K_{m_i,n_i}$ (with perhaps $m_i \neq n_i$).

-\begin{definition} We say that a sequence of pairs of positive integers $((m_1,n_1),(m_2,n_2),\ldots,(m_r,n_r))$ is $(n,k)$-strong if there is a bipartite graph $G=(V,W,E)$ that is a union of graphs $G_i=(V_i,W_i, E_i=V_i \times W_i)$, $i=1,2,\ldots,r$, such that \begin{itemize} \item $|V|, |W|=n$; \item $|V_i|=m_i$ and $|W_i|=n_i$. \item $G$ has no bipartite independent set of size $k \times k$. \end{itemize} \end{definition}
+\begin{definition} We say that a sequence $((m_1,n_1),(m_2,n_2),\ldots,(m_r,n_r))$ of pairs of positive integers is $(n,k)$-strong if there is a bipartite graph $G=(V,W,E)$ that is a union of graphs $G_i=(V_i,W_i, E_i=V_i \times W_i)$, $i=1,2,\ldots,r$, such that \begin{itemize} \item $|V|, |W|=n$; \item $|V_i|=m_i$ and $|W_i|=n_i$. \item $G$ has no bipartite independent set of size $k \times k$. \end{itemize} \end{definition}

-We refine our arguments and provide tight necessary and sufficient conditions for this asymmetric setting as well.
-From the necessary condition for the asymmetric setting, we derive the tradeoff result shown earlier by Dutta and Radhakrishnan~\cite{DR}.
-Our main results are the following.